-The Laken Riley Act is a proposed bill aimed at enhancing the enforcement of federal immigration laws in Alabama by allowing state and local law enforcement agencies to enter into agreements with federal agencies like the Department of Justice and the Department of Homeland Security.
+The Laken Riley Act is a proposed bill aimed at strengthening the enforcement of federal immigration laws in Alabama by allowing state and local law enforcement agencies to collaborate with federal entities like the Department of Justice and the Department of Homeland Security.
 The bill introduces new legal language by designating Sections 31-13-1 through 31-13-35 as Article 1 and adding Article 2, starting with Section 31-13-50, to Chapter 13 of Title 31 of the Code of Alabama 1975.
-Key provisions include granting law enforcement officers the authority to arrest individuals suspected of being illegal aliens, requiring jails to honor immigration detainer requests under specific conditions, and establishing procedures for the intake and booking of illegal aliens and foreign nationals in jails.
+Key provisions include granting law enforcement officers the authority to arrest suspected illegal aliens, requiring jails to comply with immigration detainer requests under specific conditions, and establishing procedures for the intake and booking of illegal aliens and foreign nationals.

 Statutes affected: Introduced: 31-13-50, 31-13-1, 31-13-35